worldline/observability-workshop/docs/workshop.md

 Payment microservices which accepts (or not) payments.

 This is how it validates every payment:
-1. Check the POS number
+1. Check the POS (Point of Sell) number
 2. Check the credit card number
 3. Check the credit card type
 4. Check the payment threshold, it calls the Smart Bank Gateway for authorization